-(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2011 under the RSU Plan.
+(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2012 under the RSU Plan.
 There were no RSUs granted to the NEOs in fiscal year 2010.
-The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX on August 26, 2010, which was \$15.10 per share.
+The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$15.10 per share on August 26, 2010 and \$15.89 per share on August 25, 2011, respectively.
 RSUs vest subject to the achievement of performance vesting measures under the RSU Plan.
-Messrs.
-Pourchet and Agdern are not eligible for an RSU grant.
+Mr. Agdern is not eligible for an RSU grant.